kennyuren/COSTEP/README.md

-# Simulink-TEP
+# COSTEP
- Simulink model of the Tennessee Eastman Process
+ This is a complete and open Simulink model of the Tennessee Eastman Process